Panxatony/uptimelab-blade-cluster01/README.md

 ### ☁️ Global Cloudflare API Key

-In order to use Terraform and `cert-manager` with the Cloudflare DNS challenge you will need to create a API key.
+In order to use Terraform and `cert-manager` with the Cloudflare DNS challenge I created a API key.

 1. Head over to Cloudflare and create a API key by going [here](https://dash.cloudflare.com/profile/api-tokens).

 2. Under the `API Keys` section, create a global API Key.

-3. Use the API Key in the appropriate variable in configuration section below.
+3. Usedthe API Key in the appropriate variable in configuration section below.

-📍 You may wish to update this later on to a Cloudflare **API Token** which can be scoped to certain resources.
-I do not recommend using a Cloudflare **API Key**, however for the purposes of this template it is easier getting started without having to define which scopes and resources are needed.
-For more information see the [Cloudflare docs on API Keys and Tokens](https://developers.cloudflare.com/api/).

 ### 📄 Configuration

 📍 The `.config.env` file contains necessary configuration that is needed by Ansible, Terraform and Flux.

-1. Copy the `.config.sample.env` to `.config.env` and start filling out all the environment variables.
+1. Copy the `.config.sample.env` to `.config.env` and started filling out all the environment variables.

     **All are required** unless otherwise noted in the comments.